Role of the Medication Safety Officer

 MHRA

-The Yellow Card scheme is the MHRA’s system for collecting suspected medication side effects and adverse incidents involving medical devices.
-This information is collated and swiftly investigated to inform potential safety alerts and notifications.
+Through the Yellow Card scheme the MHRA collects and monitors information on suspected safety concerns involving healthcare products, such as side effects caused by medicines and adverse incidents involving medical devices.
+This information is collated and investigated to inform potential safety alerts and notifications.

-The Healthcare Safety Investigation Branch (HSIB) conducts independent investigations into patient safety incidents across NHS-funded care in England.
-The aim of the investigations is to identify contributory factors and make recommendations to reduce risk and improve safety.
+The Health Services Safety Investigation Branch (HSSIB) conducts independent investigations into patient safety incidents across NHS-funded care in England.
+The aim of the investigations is to identify contributory factors and make observations and recommendations to reduce risk and improve safety.

-You can sign up to receive HSIB email alerts
+You can sign up to receive email alerts via the HSSIB website.

 NHS Resolution